 If you are an attorney and your client will not be in the same location, please provide a working telephone number/email for your client or provide the video hearing information to your client in advance.
 The Court expects counsel to make sure his or her client is available to participate in the hearing.

 For in-person hearings, please check in at the juvenile lobby no more than 10 minutes before the start of your hearing.
 Please limit the number of people attending to only those required.
-For your safety and the safety of other hearing participants, we ask that you wear a mask and always maintain social distancing.
+Fully vaccinated attendees do not need to wear a mask in the general areas of the Court, all others are asked to wear a mask and observe social distancing.
+All hearing attendees may be asked to wear masks during crowded hearings.
 Do not come to Court if you are experiencing symptoms of illness, including fever, cough, or shortness of breath.